 At this point everyone has a story about the lockdown during the corona virus.
 Some of them are about the struggle with the extra kilos, some include drinking online with friends, and obviously you cannot avoid the videos around the “Zoom call went wrong” category.
-The first story I had is true to SQUER and shows the nature of the SQUERthinkers.
+The first story I had is true to SQUER and shows the nature of our team #SQUER.
 Once the lockdown started, we already had the weekly online coffees introduced and moved our usual Friday breakfasts to the online space.
 But this was still not enough, we wanted to have more, something that allows us to do something interactively.
 Why not refocus our efforts to also do something productive and learn a new thing or two together?
 Thats how SQUER Hackathon #1 started.

 The Vision - Ideation Workshop